-Before electing an automated withdrawal, you should consult with your registered investment advisor.
+Before electing an automated withdrawal, you should consult with a financial advisor.

 - Automated withdrawals during a Term from an Indexed Strategy will systematically reduce the Investment Base, which will reduce any subsequent increase in the Strategy value due to a positive Daily Value Percentage during that Term or a rise in the applicable Index at the end of that Term.
-Such reductions could be significant. - Unless a waiver applies, an automated withdrawal taken from an Indexed Strategy may be subject to a Market Value Adjustment, which could be negative and could result in significant loss, during the first six Contract Years. - If taken from an Indexed Strategy before the end of a Term, the value of an Indexed Strategy on an automated withdrawal date will reflect the Daily Value Percentage on that date.
+Such reductions could be significant. - Automated withdrawals will reduce the amount available under the Free Withdrawal Allowance. - Unless a waiver applies, an Early Withdrawal Charge may apply to an automated withdrawal during the first five Contract Years. - If taken from an Indexed Strategy before the end of a Term, the value of an Indexed Strategy on an automated withdrawal date will reflect the Daily Value Percentage on that date.
 Any Strategy value before the end of a Term will almost always be less, perhaps significantly less, than the value suggested by the rise or fall of the Index.
 In extreme circumstances, an Indexed Strategy may have no value before the end of a Term due to the Daily Value Percentage, meaning that you would suffer the loss of 100% of your principal and any prior earnings in that Strategy if, before the end of the Term, you were to Surrender or annuitize your Contract, elect a Performance Lock, or a Death Benefit becomes payable. - Automated withdrawals could result in significant loss due to taxes and reduce your ability to take full advantage of any positive Index performance at the end of a Term.